THS-International/website/src/markdown-pages/faq.md

           4. Do not use ad blockers

+          5. Clear cookies

           Also, please keep in mind that you do not have to provide your personal number or your phone number.
         title: My register button doesn't work!
 What do I do?
   - category: Event Sign Up
     questions:
+      - description: It has been to our new students!
+        title: 'When will the event calendar be released? '
       - description: Soon!
-Stay tuned to your emails!
-        title: 'When will the event calendar be released? '
-      - description: Also soon!
-We haven't released the sign up yet.
+Events are closed at the moment!
         title: When will I be able to sign up for events?
       - description: >-
           We recommend to check the sign up page frequently since some students